ioccc-src/winner/1988/phillipps/README.md

 systems.
 It did not compile with clang because it requires the second and third args to main() to be `char **` but even before that with gcc it printed random characters.
-After fixing it for clang by changing main() to call the new function pain() (chosen because it's a paint that clang requires these args to be `char **` :-) ) with the correct args it now works.
+After fixing it for clang by changing main() to call the new function pain() (chosen because it's a pain that clang requires these args to be `char **` :-) ) with the correct args it now works.
 Thank you Cody for your assistance!